Topics Map > Human Resource System (HRS) > Payroll > PY Learning Path

 Monthly payroll processing usually begins on a Friday night, skip Saturday night, and continue Sunday through Wednesday nights (with the final calc/confirm on Thursday).

-Tuesday: This night has many processes running which include creating paysheets, pushing paylines from the custom payline page, absence LWOP takes, loading prepay deductions, and loading various retros to the paysheets.
+Tuesday: This night has many processes running which include creating paysheets, pushing paylines from the custom payline page, absence LWOP takes, loading furlough takes, loading prepay deductions, and loading retro pay and retro benefit deductions to the paysheets.

 Like the preliminary payroll processes, the final calculation and confirmation is similar for the biweekly and monthly paid employees but there are key differences.
 Both types are manually monitored and run by UWSS Service Operations payroll staff usually at noon on Thursdays.
 The monthly final calc and confirm payroll week is usually between the two biweekly weeks.
 Exceptions are in the Payroll Calendar.

 The first process loads all employees' time to payroll.The 11 am Time Admin jobs need to finish first.
 Time and Labor and Absence then check their entries after which Payroll runs the addl pay load and the first preliminary calculation.
-If there are no errors or modifications needed, the payroll team continues the remainder of the process which includes parking/transit monthly limit monitoring, earnings code swap, another preliminary calculation.
+If there are no errors or modifications needed, the payroll team continues the remainder of the process which includes the furlough percent reduction process, earnings code swap, and another preliminary calculation ("calc all").
 After those jobs, if there are no errors, the final calc and confirmation processes are run.

 Automated, post confirmation jobs follow the final confirmation.These are primarily reports, some of which are sent to Cypress.
 Two of the more important post confirm jobs are the earnings extract which populates the Earnings Statement and the Bank Files.

 The first process loads all employees' absence overtakes (LWOP) for the month of the payroll followed by the addl pay load and a preliminary calculation.
-If there are no errors or modifications needed, the payroll team continues the remainder of the process which includes parking/transit monthly limit monitoring, earnings code swap, another preliminary calculation.
+If there are no errors or modifications needed, the payroll team continues the remainder of the process which includes the intermittent/consecutive furlough load, earnings code swap, percent reduction furlough load, and another preliminary calculation ("calc all").
 After those jobs, if there are no errors, the final calc and confirmation processes are run.